Paoxlan/mmm-counter/README.md

 ## Contributing
 Contributions are welcome, but don't expect me to react quickly as this project was made as a joke and I don't plan on working on it much.

+**New features need to be discussed in an issue first.
+Bug fixes can be done without an issue.**

 ## Download
 1. Clone the repository
 2. run `npm install`